elf4j/elf4j/README.md

         "Object");
 ```

-Note that the downcast of `Supplier/Supplier<?>/Supplier<String>` here is necessary per lambda expression syntax
+Note that the downcast of `Supplier/Supplier<?>/Supplier<String>` here is mandatory per lambda expression syntax because
-requirement because this lambda is used as a parameter declared as an `Object` rather than a functional interface.
-No
+this lambda is to supply a parameter declared as an `Object` rather than a functional interface.
+No need of downcast if
-need of downcast if the `Supplier` function is passed as a reference instead of a lambda expression.
+the `Supplier` function is passed in as a reference instead of a lambda expression.

 ## For API Users - Sample Usage